 Occasionally you may be required to request forbearance in writing (typically dependent on delinquency status and/or length of request).
 Some lenders may also request documentation of your income.
-Each lender (link to new locate loan page) typically has a forbearance form you can complete, but they will also accept our general Forbearance form.
+Each lender typically has a forbearance form you can complete.

 Frequently Asked Forbearance QuestionsWho is eligible to request forbearance?

 All federal student loan borrowers.
 Approval of forbearance is at the lender’s discretion.